kekse1/count.php/README.md

 ## Modes
 Some of the modes are as follows.
 And they can **partially** be combined as well!

+### Text mode
+If allowed by the [configuration `text`](#configuration), you can also draw a regular text beneath the counter values or smth.

+This feature is mostly there as I wanted to secure up mail addresses, e.g.. so without HTML code no (regular...) crawler or bot will be able to automatically grep such addresses.
+This is the main reason for this feature..

+... but it's also possible to draw _any_ regular text, if it's within the configured maximum character count (`96` is default, if config
+`text === true`).
+I think it's useful, but if you don't want this capability, set configuration `text = false`.

 ### Readonly mode
 You can use the script regularily, but pass `?ro`.
 That will only return/draw the current value without writing any